evandisoft/RedOnion/DevDocs/EvansDevelopmentPhilosophy.md

 Here are some notes about how I approach development, in case some of the things I do seem sloppy or messy.

-I believe there is sometimes too big of a cost to spending too much time trying to figure out how to do things **The Right Way** at the start of implementing some project or feature.
+I believe there is sometimes too big of a cost to spending too much time trying to figure out how to do things **The Right Way**.

 I used to spend gargantuan amounts of time trying to figure out the perfect way of doing everything.
 I would read lots of blogs about how to do programming in **The Right Way**.
 And I would generally get nothing done for fear of it not being done in the **Best Way Possible**.